LordGriffo/Amazonia/Readme.md

 ## Recursos

-- Abacaxi  : is a command-line utility written in C++ to own ContactBook.
+- Araucaria: is a command-line Micro-Games written in C++ .
 - Butia    : is a command-line utility written in C++ to move recursively files and dirs.
 - Cambuci  : is a command-line utility written in C++ to display the contents of text files.
 - Cambui   : is a command-line utility written in C++ to view Monitor of OS.